Galaxy Buttress Rock Climbing

 Park at the gravel highway pullout about halfway down the hill when heading north from Chek to Rogues'.
 From the highway side, just south of a deep chasm with metal railing, follow a cairned trail (Class 2 scrambling) downhill to a ledge on top of Star Chek.
 Rap in from there, possibly leaving quickdraws on the stations to retrieve on the way back up.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Galaxy Buttress:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Galaxy Buttress:

 Featured Route For Galaxy Buttress